sarjarapu/mongodb/respawn/ansible/README.md

 Create VPC
 ------------

-Create a VPC and Dynamic DNS
+Create a VPC and Dynamic DNS.
+Check all the default vars in roles/vpc-setup/defaults/main.yml

 ansible-playbook 00.create.vpc.yml